JoaoMLViegas/password_generator/README.md

 ## **Getting Started**
 ### Prerequisites
 - **Python**: Ensure you have Python installed.
 The app uses tkinter, which comes bundled with Python on most platforms.
-To check, run:
+To check if tkinter is installed, run:
 ```
 python -m tkinter
 ```